 Behind Huawei's Innovative Projects: Determination to be the Leader of 5G Technology

-July 20, 2021: Renowned British media, The Economist Group, has recently given extensive coverage to the Chinese Tech Giant -- Huawei in its latest documentary series (https://bloodsweatanddreams.economist.com).
-This brand is now known worldwide for fighting back all the way to the top, despite being heavily sanctioned by the United States.
-Huawei has claimed its spot on the global center stage by officially becoming the largest networking gear provider in the world.
+July 2, 2021: Renowned British Media, The Economist has recently given extensive coverage to the Chinese Tech Giant, Huawei in its latest documentary series.
+The brand is now known worldwide for fighting back all the way to the top, despite being heavily sanctioned by the United States.
+Huawei has claimed its spot on the global centerstage by officially becoming the largest networking gear provider in the world.
 Moreover, it has also emerged as the biggest proponent of the futuristic 5G Technology.

-Founded in 1987, Huawei has come a long way in the last 35 years, and it has recently emerged as one of the largest smartphone manufacturers in the world, which makes Huawei now become the world's largest producer of telecom equipment with revenues exceeding $103 Billion Dollars.
+Founded in 1987, Huawei has come a long way in the last 35 years, and it has recently emerged as the second largest smartphone manufacturer in the world, and in a nutshell, Huawei is now the world's largest maker of telecom equipment with revenues exceeding $103 Billion Dollars.
 In the wake of a historic trade war against China waged by the former US President Trump, many countries led by the US sanctioned China and the primary target of this war was Huawei.
-However, the Chinese tech company not only survived from the war but also fought back and then emerge as a global leader in the 5G technology.
+However, the Chinese tech company not only survived but also fought back to emerge as a global leader in the 5G technology.

-More innovative technology projects in different fields will be introduced in the following episodes.
-According to The Documentary, Huawei’s broadband base station helped connect the remote town of Iqaluit in Northern Canada, close to the Arctic to the world.
-In another project, the Digitruck, mainly in Africa, Huawei and its partners are bringing digit opportunities to many people in remote areas of Africa, helping them enjoy digital education and change their lives.
-For deaf-mute children, Huawei launched a free Storysign software in 2018.
-This project is a pioneer to use AI technology to convert content of children's books into sign language, thus helping mute-deaf children to read.
-In the field of automobile manufacture, Huawei is unlocking the future of information technology ranging from 5G technology to autonomous vehicles like never before and setting new benchmarks in the tech industry worldwide.
-Overall, we got optimistic view of the future of Huawei.
+According to The Economist, Huawei’s broadband base station helped connect the remote town of Iqaluit in Northern Canada, close to the Arctic to the world.
+Moreover, the Digitruck built by Huawei and its partners is bringing digit opportunities to many people in remote areas of Africa, helping them enjoy digital education and change their lives.
+Furthermore, Huawei launched a free Storysign software in 2018.
+The project is a pioneer to use AI technology to convert content of children's books into sign language, thus helping mute-deaf children to read.
+In a nutshell, Huawei is unlocking the future of information technology ranging from 5G technology to autonomous vehicles like never before and setting new benchmarks in the tech industry worldwide.